-"(A) Strip development along highways and scattered residential development not related to community centers cause increased cost of government, congestion of highways, the loss of prime agricultural lands, overtaxing of town roads and services and economic or social decline in the traditional community center.

-"(B) Provision should be made for the renovation of village and town centers for commercial and industrial development, where feasible, and location of residential and other development off the main highways near the village center on land which is other than primary agricultural soil.
+- "(A) Strip development along highways and scattered residential development not related to community centers cause increased cost of government, congestion of highways, the loss of prime agricultural lands, overtaxing of town roads and services and economic or social decline in the traditional community center. - "(B) Provision should be made for the renovation of village and town centers for commercial and industrial development, where feasible, and location of residential and other development off the main highways near the village center on land which is other than primary agricultural soil.

-"(C) Planning at all levels should provide for the development and allocation of lands and resources of existing cities, towns, and villages generally in proportion to their

-NOTE: This is an unofficial copy of the Vermont Statutes Annotated that is provided as a convenience. existing sizes as related to distribution state-wide and a projection of the reasonably expected population increase and economic growth, unless a community, through duly adopted plans, makes the determination that it desires and has the ability to accommodate more rapid growth.

-"(D) Consistent with all other policies and criteria set forth in this act, development as defined in section 6001 of this chapter in areas which are not natural resources as referred to in paragraph (9) of this section should be permitted at reasonable population densities and reasonable rates of growth, with emphasis on cluster planning and new community planning designed to economize on the costs of roads, utilities and land usage.
+- "(C) Planning at all levels should provide for the development and allocation of lands and resources of existing cities, towns, and villages generally in proportion to their existing sizes as related to distribution state-wide and a projection of the reasonably expected population increase and economic growth, unless a community, through duly adopted plans, makes the determination that it desires and has the ability to accommodate more rapid growth. - "(D) Consistent with all other policies and criteria set forth in this act, development as defined in section 6001 of this chapter in areas which are not natural resources as referred to in paragraph (9) of this section should be permitted at reasonable population densities and reasonable rates of growth, with emphasis on cluster planning and new community planning designed to economize on the costs of roads, utilities and land usage.